 Nutrients are the substances in food that maintain the body and make it work.
 Most of what one eats is made up of carbohydrates, proteins, and fats.
 Nutrients needed in smaller amounts, but still vital, are vitamins and minerals.
-Also on the list are fiber and water.
+Also on the list are fibre and water.
 Our diet should comprise a mix of foods that supply all necessary nutrients in the right amounts.
 Such a diet is called a balanced diet.
 Let’s have a glimpse of nutrition in human beings.

 Complex carbohydrates, particularly starch, are found in foods such as pasta, bread, rice, potatoes, and cereals.
 During digestion, starch is broken down to the simple sugar glucose, the body’s main source of energy.

 Vitamins and Minerals

 Vitamins and Minerals are required in minute amounts and are essential for maintaining strong immune system, build strong bones and muscles and also promotes normal growth and development.
 Most vitamins come from fresh fruit and vegetables, with some also found in fish, meat, dairy, and eggs.
 Minerals, such as calcium and iron, also help the body perform optimally.
 The best sources are vegetables, dairy, meat, and some fish.

 Dairy food, meat, seeds, and nuts all supply fats, as do vegetable oils.
 Fat is digested into fatty acids, which are used as an energy source and to make cell membranes.
 Or they are rebuilt into fat that, under the skin, insulates the body and helps to keep us warm.

 Rich sources of proteins are fish, lean meat, poultry, and beans.
 Once digested, proteins supply the body with amino acids.
 These building blocks are reassembled by cells into different proteins used for construction such as enzymes, and a myriad of other roles.

-Around 50 – 70 percent of our body is made of water.
+Around 50 – 70 per cent of our body is made of water.
 Therefore this amount should always be maintained in the body.
 Water is the only medium through which all essential nutrients, vitamins, minerals and other wastes in the body are transported.
 Water also plays a vital role in regulating the body’s temperature.

 Digestion in Human Beings